slfrisby/WISC_MVPA_Apptainer/README.md

 # run the analysis
 /WISC_MVPA
 # if successful, verbose output will be produced and the directory 00 will then contain results.mat .
-# move the container to your staging directory (this is recommended by CHTC because of the size of the containers - although this container is reasonably small at ~5 GB).
-mv WISC_MVPA.sif /staging/sfrisby/
 # optionally, clean up the files in the home directory
 chmod +x cleanup_homedir.sh
 ./cleanup_homedir.sh
 # exit the container
-exit
-# exit the build job
 exit

 ```
 4. **Add the container to your .sub files** by following the instructions on the CHTC website. (https://chtc.cs.wisc.edu/uw-research-computing/apptainer-htc).
 Note that the WISC MVPA workflow usually uses flocking (the jobs "flock" to unused computers on the UW-Madison campus), so follow the instructions that enable +WantFlocking. **Bug fix**: sometimes the container does not move to the execute node successfully and it can be necessary to transfer it manually using the following syntax:
 ```